 - Medication: Mood-stabilizing medications are the most commonly prescribed type of medication for bipolar disorder.
 These medications can help to even out the highs and lows of bipolar disorder and prevent future episodes.

 - Therapy: Cognitive-behavioral therapy (CBT) is the most effective type of therapy for bipolar disorder.
 CBT focuses on identifying and changing negative thoughts and behaviors.

 - Psychoeducation: Psychoeducation is a type of therapy that helps people with bipolar disorder understand their condition and develop healthy coping mechanisms.

 - Self-Care: Self-care is an important part of treatment for bipolar disorder.
 People with the condition should try to get regular exercise, eat a healthy diet, get enough sleep, and avoid drugs and alcohol.

 Over the last two decades, ketamine therapy has emerged as a promising treatment for bipolar disorder and OCD.

 Ketamine excites a neurotransmitter in the central nervous system called glutamate.
 Glutamate regulation is thought to be involved in the development of both bipolar disorder and OCD.
-By increasing levels of glutamate, ketamine may be able to reduce the symptoms of these conditions.
+By increasing levels of glutamate, our Nashville ketamine clinic may be able to reduce the symptoms of these conditions.
 If you’re interested in learning more about how we can help, contact us today.